 - Southern Nations Nationalities, and Peoples’ Region (SNNPR)

 Direct scaling-up will be conducted in 15 Woredas and leveraging scaling-up practices will be conducted in 10 Woredas.

-- Regreening innovations adopted by at least 120,000 farming families in the 25 target Woredas
+- Regreening innovations adopted by at least 120,000 farming families in 25 woredas

-- Rehabilitated at least 200,000 hectares of degraded landscapes
+- At least 200,000 hectares of degraded landscapes rehabilitated

 - Transformed behaviour and practices of farmers and influential stakeholders at multiple levels